 The 20 amino acids that your body needs can be further divided into two distinct categories: essential amino acids and non-essential amino acids.

-- Lysine: necessary for growth and tissue repair as well as the production of several hormones, proteins and enzymes.
+- Lysine: Lysine is necessary for growth and tissue repair as well as the production of several hormones, proteins and enzymes.

-- Leucine: involved in protein synthesis, wound healing, blood sugar control and metabolism.
+- Leucine: This essential amino acid is involved in protein synthesis, wound healing, blood sugar control and metabolism.

-- Isoleucine: aids in detoxification, immune function and hormone excretion.
+- Isoleucine: Research shows that isoleucine aids in detoxification, immune function and hormone excretion.

-- Tryptophan: increases levels of serotonin, a neurotransmitter that regulates mood, pain, appetite and sleep.
+- Tryptophan: Tryptophan is one of the most well-known amino acids that increases levels of serotonin, a neurotransmitter that regulates mood, pain, appetite and sleep.

-- Phenylalanine: helps produce other amino acids as well as neurotransmitters like dopamine and norepinephrine.
+- Phenylalanine: This amino acid helps produce other amino acids as well as neurotransmitters like dopamine and norepinephrine.

-- Threonine: forms the foundation of connective tissues like collagen and elastin.
+- Threonine: Research indicates that threonine forms the foundation of connective tissues like collagen and elastin.

-- Valine: supports brain function, muscle coordination and calmness.
+- Valine: Valine supports brain function, muscle coordination and calmness.

-- Histidine: maintains the health of myelin sheaths, which protect nerve cells against damage.
+- Histidine: This amino acid maintains the health of myelin sheaths in the human body, which protects nerve cells against damage.

-- Methionine: keeps skin elastic and helps strengthen the hair and nails.
+- Methionine: Research suggests methionine keeps skin elastic and helps strengthen the hair and nails.